icf-hunter/drupalvm_guide/README.md

 ### known problems
-	if you are using drupal 7 your database settings will live in ./sites/default/settings.php locate the variable that names your database.
+	if you are using drupal 7 your database settings will live in ./sites/default/settings.php
+		-locate the variable that names your database.
 To find it quickly you can search for the following term :
 			'driver' => 'mysql'
 		-rename the database to 'example' -or whatever you actually called your database when you created/imported it

-	please include your own known problems as you come across them, and update the document accordingly.
+*please include your own known problems as you come across them, and update the document accordingly.